KyleGospo/Steam-Deck-Software-Undervolt/README.md

 ## Installation

 Inside this repository is a `home` and `etc` folder, use this as a template to add these files to the root of your Steam Deck *(You will need root to add files to the etc folder, and they will survive SteamOS updates)*.
-The file `allowadj.txt` must be writable by deck user and the files `on.sh` and `off.sh` must be executable by deck user.
+The files `allowadj.txt` and `experimentaladj.txt` must be writable by deck user and the files `on.sh`, `off.sh`, and `experimental.sh` must be executable by deck user.

 Once completed, run the following to apply the added udev config:
 `sudo udevadm control --reload-rules`